 Unit E56/2a and 56/2b are above Cattersty Sands (immediately west of the jetty).
 The cliffs here have a shallower gradient with extensive vegetation cover.
 They are also provided protection at their base by a set of embryo dunes.
 The development of these dunes and lack of erosional activity within this unit is due to the protection afforded by the adjacent jetty.
-The overall unit remains classed as Locally Active, however it could be argued that the more southerly of the two sections (E56/2a) be downgraded to Inactive, due to the low level of activity observed.
+The overall unit remains classed as

+Locally Active, it could be argued that the more southerly of the two sections (E56/2a) be downgraded to Inactive, due to the low level of activity observed.
+However, the locally active status is retained due to the low possibility of activity along the headscarp.